wonglkd/HutChallenge13/USAGE.md

 -----------
 Ensure that the db file has been placed in the right directory: see section INSTALL.

-To re-generate a solution using approximately the same parameters, run:
+You can use the following instructions to generate a solution using approximately the same parameters as our best submission.

-Generate the probabilities from conducting random walks on the product-customer graph
+Generate the probabilities from conducting random walks on the product-customer
+graph:

 ```
 cd runs/2014-reproduce-rw